What is the Eustachian tube?

 Treatment for ETD

-- The main treatment for Eustachian tube dysfunction is to clear blockage from the Eustachian tube, and aerate the middle ear.
-If the Eustachian tube dysfunction is mild, often no treatment is required and the symptoms usually resolve within a few weeks.
+- If the Eustachian tube dysfunction is mild, often no treatment is required and the symptoms usually resolve within a few weeks.

 - Nasal decongestants can assist with clearing the Eustachian tube and nasal passages, particularly in patients with sinus problems.
 Antihistamines are also sometimes recommended if Eustachian tube dysfunction is due to allergens.